coopy/pernilsson.io/pages/blog/2017-06-04-lessons-running-software-consultancy-part-1-teams.md

 If you don't do this, you're going to end up spending more time managing the project than you can afford.
 You'll be in fire-fighting mode (dealing with the consequences of bad decisions), or tech lead mode (supporting your team and arguing for simpler solutions).
 This is not your job.

-Your job is to make sure the team has fulfilling work and a good work environment, and that the customer are happy with the results and the talented team provided.
+Your job is to make sure the team has fulfilling work and a good work environment, and that the customer is happy with the results and the talented team provided.

+There's a lot more to running a healthy software development team, and I haven't even touched on Agile methodologies in this short post - that is the subject of a future article.
+The next post will be about Churn.